csys-fresher-batch-2019/sql-nivedha/README.md

 --Display the selected users in interview and interview performance is good select user_id,user_name,qualification from registration where user_id= (select user_id from intervieww where inter_perform='good' and inter_status='selected');

---update the interview status based on the interview marks select user_id,client_id,INTERVIEW_PERFORMANCE(5)as interview_performance from intervieww where user_id=202;

 --Display the count of selected users in the interview select count(*) from intervieww where inter_status='selected';